hasura/graphql-engine/manual/tutorial/ui-kit.rst

   You can skip this section if you want to write your own frontend for auth.

-In the previous section, we learned and tried some basic auth APIs.
-However, if you do not want to write auth code, you can use a ready to use frontend interface for your web apps that comes pre-loaded with the Hasura Auth Microservice.
+In the previous section, we deployed our own custom app.
+If you want to add authentication to your app and do not want to write auth code, you can use the Auth UI kit which is a ready to use frontend interface that comes pre-loaded with the Hasura Auth Microservice.

 The UI kit runs on the url: ``auth.<cluster-name>.hasura-app.io/ui``.